AI Governance Best Practices For Business Leaders: Creating Transparency in AI Systems

 Retail AI

 Personalized Marketing: AI-driven recommendation systems enhance customer experiences.
-Governance ensures that customer data is used responsibly, anonymized when necessary, and protected against unauthorized access.
+Governance ensures customer data is used responsibly, anonymized when necessary, and protected against unauthorized access.

 See BigID in Action